Phase 1, Building in the Open

 A system that collects everything you save, notes, emails, documents, bookmarks, and lets you search and ask questions about it.
 Obsidian is close.
 Making it work with local AI would be transformative.

-Partial: Obsidian, Logseq, Notion (cloud)
+Partial, Obsidian, Logseq, Notion (cloud)

 Pick the thing about cloud services that annoys you most.